 Submissions may be collected anywhere from a few minutes to a few weeks following the submission deadline.
-If you have not submitted your file(s) to the correct dropbox when I collect them you'll receive a fringement and plagiarism. mark of zero for that submission.
+If you have not submitted your file(s) to the correct dropbox when I collect them you'll receive a mark of zero for that submission.